Antiochian/worker-riot-model/README.md

 # worker-riot-model
 A simple agent based model for worker rioting patterns based off perceived wage inequality and in-group effects

 This model comes with its own web server, so the model can be played with in-browser with parameter sliders and real-time graphing and metric capabilities.
+Some metrics and graphing are explored at the bottom of this README.

 |Static demo|Animated demo of riot being quelled|
 |---|---